Facebook addiction symptoms, causes, and effects

 - Neglecting work, school, and other responsibilities in favor of Facebook

-- Showing up late at meets and other arranged events due to Facebook use
+- Showing up late at meetings and other arranged events due to Facebook use

 - Unsuccessful attempts to limit Facebook use